wf5w/WF5WRMail/README.md

 ### Example procedure to copy your pi's posted email to your own pat winlink system
 ```
 # how to copy all the outbox files to your local machine from the pi
-# assume your callsign is WF5W on both your pi, and the local system
+# my callsign is WF5W on both your raspberry pi, and the local system, your callsign will be different, and your local home directory will be different.
+These commands are for example only.
+Please subsitute your directories accordingly.

 local> ssh pi@10.42.0.1